linorobot/linorobot2/README.md

 #### 1.1.b Laser Sensor (Optional)

-There are pre-written launch files for tested sensors that are included in bringup.launc.
+There are pre-written launch files for tested sensors that are included in bringup.launch.
 You just have to define it as an env variable and you're good to go.
 Tested sensors are:
 - rplidar
 - ldlidar